SomeWeekendReading/someweekendreading.github.io/_posts/2022-04-01-today-i-got-shot-a-seventh-time.md

 It's also _slightly_ surprising and frustrating that this was done without review by the external committees (VRBPAC at the FDA and ACIP at the CDC).
 But only slightly:
 - On the one hand, we all understand the need to move quickly.
-Having another layer of evaluations when the situation is clear is not something we need.
+Having another layer of evaluations when the situation is clear is&hellip; _not_ something we need.
 And these vaccines are indeed well-understood empirically, i.e., where they work and the side-effects.
 So maybe external review wasn't strictly necessary.
 - On the other hand &ndash; and I'm just venting my personal frustration here &ndash;